Tow Floats for Open Water Swimming

 Safety Accessories

-Complete your open water setup with our waist belt leash — the secure and comfortable way to attach your tow float — or add our open water safety light for low-light swims at dawn, dusk, or on overcast winter days.
+Round out your open water kit with our waist belt leash, a comfortable and secure way to keep your tow float attached, or our open water safety light for swims at dawn, dusk, or on those grey winter afternoons when visibility drops fast.

 Tow Float FAQs